 And there’s, of course, Heiligendamm.
 The small seaside resort , also called “white town by the sea” because of the ubiquity of white buildings lining the sea, and its Grand Hotel Heiligendamm have seen many a celebrity, past and present.
 Most recently, the participants of the G8 summit in 2008 managed to squeeze into one gigantic, specially made Strandkorb there.
 You can get one all by yourself.
-All you need to do is choose your favourite beach.
+All you need to do is choose a favourite beach.

 Looking for more?
 See other destinations in Eastern Germany